-Still, bariatric surgery is an intense and invasive process.
+Still, a bariatric procedure is an intense and invasive process.
 Some procedures are irreversible.
 It’s always good to attempt losing weight through more accessible means, such as eating plans, exercise, or medications.
 These alternatives are more adaptable and keep you from having to undergo a surgical procedure.

 If you’ve already tried losing weight by these means, though, you might be a candidate for bariatric surgery.
 Many adults who struggle with obesity find that bariatric surgery gives them the initial push and assistance they need to lose weight.